Mathrubhumi International Festival of Letters

 The Mathrubhumi International Festival of Letters or MBIFL, started in 2018, is an annual literature event held at the Kanakakkunnu Palace in Thiruvananthapuram, Kerala, India.

 This festival brings together a diverse array of speakers from multiple fields, including well-known writers and authors, influencers and celebrities, politicians, and sports personalities.
-The last edition of MBIFL was held from February 6-9, 2025.
+The last edition of MBIFL was held from February 6 to February 9, 2025.

-The next edition of the festival is scheduled for January 29 - February 1, 2025.
-The theme of the 2026 edition of MBIFL is ‘Paradox of Pace’.
+The next edition of the festival is scheduled for January 29 – February 1, 2026.
+The theme of the 2026 edition of MBIFL is "Paradox of Pace".

 History and organisation

 Founding

 MBIFL was conceptualised and started in 2018 by the Mathrubhumi group.